Walking Tour Around the Legendary Acropolis (Self Guided), Athens

 1) Acropolis Museum (must see)

-Upon entering, visitors are welcomed by an ancient owl, the revered bird of Athena, dating back to 500 BC, followed by an impressive array of exhibits: freestanding sculptures of deities and humans, marble figures, fragmented artifacts, and friezes.
-The exterior entrance and walkways mostly feature glass floors, allowing visitors to glimpse the excavated remnants of ancient civilization beneath them.
+At the entry, visitors are welcomed by an ancient owl, the revered bird of Athena goddess, dating back to 500 BC.
+The array of exhibits includes freestanding sculptures of deities and humans, marble figures, fragmented artifacts, and friezes.
+The exterior entrance and walkways are paved mostly with glass to allow visitors a glimpse of the excavated remnants of the ancient civilization beneath.

-The collection is thoughtfully arranged in chronological order, commencing with discoveries from the Acropolis slopes, such as statues and reliefs from the Sanctuary of Asclepius.
-The Archaic Collection is displayed in a magnificent double-height gallery, showcasing fragments of painted pedimental statues with mythological scenes, including Hercules grappling with monsters.
+The collection is chronologically arranged, starting with discoveries from the Acropolis slopes, such as statues and reliefs from the Sanctuary of Asclepius.
+The Archaic Collection is displayed in a double-height gallery, showcasing fragments of painted pedimental statues with mythological scenes, including Hercules grappling with monsters.
 On the level below, the post-Parthenon Collection comprises sculptures from the Temple of Athena Nike and architectural elements from the Propylaea and the Erechtheion.
-This includes five of the original six caryatids from the south porch, with the sixth held at the British Museum.
+This includes five of the original six caryatids from the south porch; the sixth one is held at the British Museum.

 Tip:

-Start with the informative video on the third floor, which effectively connects the museum to the Acropolis itself (also stunning views of the Acropolis through the windows there), then work your way down, and take a break on the outdoor terrace on the second floor.
+Start with the informative video on the third floor.
+Then work your way downward, and take a break on the outdoor terrace on the second floor.

 2) Museum of the Center for Acropolis Studies